Supreme Court asked to block Texas abortion law deputizing citizens to enforce six-week ban

 But the U.S. Court of Appeals for the 5th Circuit called off the hearing in a brief unsigned order.
 A three-judge panel also rejected a request from abortion rights advocates to take the case on an expedited basis or to put the law on hold pending appeal.

-The legal developments over the weekend injected fresh concern and uncertainty for Texas abortion providers, who say the law is unconstitutional and will subject them to endless lawsuits, shut down clinics and reduce services.
+Those legal developments injected fresh concern and uncertainty for Texas abortion providers, who say the law is unconstitutional and will subject them to endless lawsuits, shut down clinics and reduce services.

 More than 85 percent of women who choose to terminate their pregnancies in Texas are at least six weeks into pregnancy, according to advocates, so the law would prevent nearly all abortions in the state.

 “If this law is not blocked by September 1, abortion access in Texas will come to an abrupt stop.
-Texas has shown it will stop at nothing to force this law into effect and push abortion out of reach for as many Texans as possible,” Marc Hearron, senior counsel at the Center for Reproductive Rights, said in a statement.
-“We will continue to fight for all Texans’ constitutional right to abortion.”
+Texas has shown it will stop at nothing to force this law into effect,” Marc Hearron, senior counsel at the Center for Reproductive Rights, said in a statement.

-In response to the filing Monday, Joe Pojman, executive director with Texas Alliance for Life, said the law is intended “to protect unborn babies from abortion to the extent possible.”
-But he noted that the Supreme Court has not allowed states “to protect unborn babies from abortion before viability.”
-Pojman said he is hopeful the law will stand, “but we don’t know how long that will last.”
+In response to the filing Monday, Texas Right to Life legislative director John Seago said, “the abortion industry is using their last, desperate option in an attempt to block the lifesaving Texas Heartbeat Act from taking effect.

+“We are hopeful that Justice Alito will examine the compelling arguments raised explaining why the case should be ultimately dismissed.”

-Legal experts said advocates still have options, but limited time.
-Advocates are asking the Supreme Court to block the law or to get rid of the appeals court order and allow the district court to hold its planned hearing.
+Legal experts said abortion rights advocates still have options, but limited time.
+They are asking the Supreme Court to block the law or to get rid of the appeals court order and allow the district court to hold its planned hearing.

-Steve Vladeck, a constitutional law professor at the University of Texas School of Law, said there is a “decent chance” there will still be an opportunity for the District Court to convene a hearing and potentially block the law.
+Steve Vladeck, a constitutional law professor at the University of Texas School of Law, said there is a “decent chance” there will still be an opportunity for the district court to convene a hearing and potentially block the law.

 “The problem is the chances of that happening before it goes into effect are dwindling by the moment,” Vladeck said.
 “And for women in Texas who want to avail themselves of their constitutional right to an abortion, that could become virtually impossible by the end of tomorrow night.”

-Texas Gov. Greg Abbott (R) signed the legislation in May.
-Proponents said they are “very optimistic” that the law will take effect as planned, and that the appeals court order means options for stopping the law are limited.
+Proponents said they are hopeful that the law, which Gov. Greg Abbott (R) signed in May, will take effect as planned, and that the appeals court order means options for stopping it are limited.

 “To have a significant piece of pro-life legislation that takes effect when it was scheduled — that almost never happens,” said John Seago, legislative director at Texas Right to Life, the organization that helped draft the bill.
 “It’s a phenomenal victory for our movement.”